 Why does this answer indicate the learner needs further development?

 The answer shows some awareness that changing pipe diameter affects pressure, but it is too general.
 It does not explain why the change in fluid flow maintains pressure.
 Also, it does not reference Bernoulli’s principle or connect velocity directly to pressure.
-The reasoning is descriptive rather than applied as it does not link the explanation to the specific context of pressure in an elevated pipe section.
+The reasoning is descriptive rather than applied, as it does not link the explanation to the specific context of pressure in an elevated pipe section.

 AO2 question 9 – Core Content 6.3